galen211/udacity-blockchain-developer/README.md

 - [ ] [Project 5: Real Estate Marketplace Capstone](#project-5)

 ## Github Repo Structure
 This repo is a [multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces) configured in [Visual Studio Code](https://code.visualstudio.com/).
 To open the workspace in VS Code, open the `blockchain.code-workspace` file.
 Each root is a project folder containing a project submission to the Blockchain Developer Nanodegree.
-To make it easy to maintain and debug my code, I've configured VS Code [tasks](https://code.visualstudio.com/docs/editor/tasks) and [launch](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) configurations.

-### Launching Projects
-To run the code for any given project, you can simply navigate to the Run dialog (View > Run), select the project to run and then click run.
-This will build the project's docker image and kick-off the application code as shown in the screenshots below.
-Tasks are also available via the VS Code [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

-Each project contains a `README.md` file with further instructions to interact with project code.
+Each project contains a `README.md` file with further instructions on running the project code.

 ## Project 1
 ### Create Your Own Private Blockchain